Learn common barriers that get in the way of lasting love and effective strategies to achieve closeness.

 Dec.
 4th 11am-12:30pm Pacific Time

-1.5 Live or 2 Homestudy CE Credits ($15) sold separately.
+1.5 Live or Homestudy CE Credits ($10) sold separately.
 Optional and sold separately.
 Link to buy CE’s will be provided by email after the live Webinar’s taken place.
-2 home study CE’s are available with supplementary reading.
+More Info Here

 Once payment is received, you will be e-mailed instructions to log on to the Webinar.
 If you’re not able to attend the live presentation, all registrants will be e-mailed a full video recording to watch at their convenience after the Webinar’s taken place.